tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ### Option 1.
 Pull existing sequence data from the NCBI Gene database

 As its name suggests, the NCBI exon puller executes the major use case of pulling experimentally-derived or predicted sequences available on the NCBI Gene database.

-#### Required Input
+Most of the other options requires that the NCBI exon puller be run at least once before they can function.
+The formats of required input and resultant output files/directories are stated below.

-##### Gene Query File
+#### Gene Query File (required input)

 The user will first be prompted by the program to provide a path to a file containing **gene names** and **descriptions** to query with.
 The file must be *tab-delimited*, in *.txt* format, and organized the following way:
 ```